The Professor and the Madman Ending, Explained

 At William’s hearing, the psychiatrist states that the asylum is the former surgeon’s home, for where else can he even go?
 But Eliza takes the stand and makes an impassioned plea for his release.
 James and Freddie ask the judge about the potential outcome, but the latter simply states that William cannot be released in his current condition.
 Furthermore, he tells James that he has one day to bring about any changes because, after that, the judge will have to submit his report.

 So James and Freddie then go to see Winston Churchill, who agrees to have William deported to America since he has family there.
 James then says goodbye to his friend and gives him a copy of their work as well.
-Furthermore, Freddie comes with a royal seal of patronage which bears the name of the lexicographer, thereby ensuring that James is not removed from the post of the editor.
+Furthermore, Freddie comes with a royal seal of patronage, which bears the name of the lexicographer, thereby ensuring that James is not removed from the editor’s post.

 In the end, we see James continuing his work into old age, and we get a glimpse of his family playing in the garden.
 But that’s not all, as we also learn about the fates of the two men.
 By the time James had died, the dictionary was at “turndown.”
 When William passed away, it was at “vywer.”
 It took all of 27 years for the first edition to be completed.